 After making a final determination under paragraph 3.1 or paragraph 3.2, the Registrar must notify the Subscriber Promptly of the determination.
 If the determination:

-(a) is made under paragraph 3.1, the notice must specify the reasons for the determination and, except where the Registrar directs the ELNO to suspend or terminate, the time and date the suspension or termination is to take effect; or
+(a) is made under paragraph 3.1, the notice must specify the reasons for the determination and, except where the Registrar directs an ELNO to suspend or terminate, the time and date the suspension or termination is to take effect; or

-(b) is made under paragraph 3.2, the notice must specify the reasons for the determination and, except where the Registrar directs the ELNO to suspend or terminate, the time and date the suspension or termination took effect.
+(b) is made under paragraph 3.2, the notice must specify the reasons for the determination and, except where the Registrar directs an ELNO to suspend or terminate, the time and date the suspension or termination took effect.